DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 Despite its very huge size for an Eurorack module (117HP wide), its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between ton of menus/submenus...
 Most DX7 parameters are potentiometers (few of them are momentary buttons to toggle a state (on/off), one to select the LFO waveform).

 This _DeXtral_ module is mainly useful to prepare your DX7 synthesizer file(s) you'll need in your project (can be single-voice files, 32-voice cartridge files, or full synthesizer files).
 When your sound design session is completed (and of course, saved), you'll can replace the huge _DeXtral_ module by its compact variant, the _DeXtral Kompakt_, in order to save signifiant space in your rack.
-Of course, you'll must open appropriate file(s), either **.6opsynth** file (single-voice), **.6opcart** file (32-voice cartridge), or **.6opsynth** file (entire synthesizer), previously made by any _DeXtral_ module.
+Of course, you'll must open appropriate file(s), either **.dexsynth** file (single-voice), **.dexcart** file (32-voice cartridge), or **.dexsynth** file (entire synthesizer), previously made by any _DeXtral_ module.
 Please read [DeXtral Kompakt User's Manual](https://github.com/DomiKamu/OhmerPrems/blob/v2/docs/modules/DeXtral-Kompakt/Manual.md) for more details about this thinner module!

 Also, you'll can prepare your custom DX7 soundbank or single-voice, then export it as _VMEM_ SysEx (32-voice soundbank) or _VCED_ SysEx (single-voice), in order to import it to real DX7 synthesizer (the DX7 always uses MIDI channel 1 for SysEx transfers, also, MEMORY PROTECT must be disabled prior to import), or to another DX7-compatible software capable to interpret DX7 SysEx files, like freeware [**Dexed**](https://asb2m10.github.io/dexed/), or commercial [**Arturia's DX7 V**](https://www.arturia.com/products/software-instruments/dx7-v/overview) / [**Plogue's chipsynth OPS7**](https://www.plogue.com/products/chipsynth-ops7.html).